FarmDyn/documentation/docs/template/biogas_module.md

 and NawaRo-Bonus, i.e. the plant is already defined such that these additional subsidies on top of the basic feed-in tariff can be claimed.
-Additionally, the biogas operator has the option to receive the Manure-Bonus, if he ensures that 30 percent of his input quantity is manure based, as can be seen in the following code.
+Additionally, the biogas operator has the option to receive the Manure-Bonus, if he ensures that 30% of his input quantity is manure based, as can be seen in the following code.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/biogas_module.gms GAMS /manureRes_\(curBhkw[\S\s]*?\.\./ /;/)